samulopez/foundryvtt-pointer/README.md

 Hotkeys, pings, pointer, everything customizable!
 As GM you can also move your players view to your pin on demand.

-## WHY THIS MODULE IS IN BETA ?
-Don't get too excited, I just took the module maintenance and did some minor bug fixing, the module requires considerable rewriting especially with the new API of v13

 ## Installation

 It's always easiest to install modules from the in game add-on browser.